rickyota/CSML/README.md

 Details are on [(Wiki)](https://github.com/RickyOta/CSML/wiki).

 ## Description
-Return segmented images of fluorescent inference images, inferred by FCN classifier.
+CSML returns segmented images of fluorescent inference images, inferred by FCN classifier.
-Classifier is optimized by training and corresponding label images.
+Classifier is optimized by training and corresponding labeled images.

 ## Usage of Software